bxavier/bxavier/README.md

 # 👋 Hi, I'm Bruno Xavier

-Full Stack Developer with 15+ years of experience, specializing in frontend solutions for financial and e-commerce markets.
-Design background allows me to work directly with product and UX teams to deliver efficient solutions.
+Full Stack Developer with over 15 years of experience, specializing in frontend and solutions for the financial and e-commerce markets.
+Versatile professional with a design background, capable of working directly with product and UX teams to deliver efficient solutions.
+Experienced event-driven architecture with messaging.
+Recognized for quick learning abilities and creative problem-solving for complex challenges.

 ## 💻 Tech Stack